Cisc0-gif/Bad-Arduino/README.md

 To begin, install Arduino for your OS (Win, Lin, OSX), then git, and then run ``` git clone https://github.com/Cisc0-gif/Bad-Arduino.git ``` to clone the repo.

+## Legal Disclaimer

+Usage of KITT-Lite and/or the tools installed with KITT-Lite for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state, and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ## Built With

 * LCD1602 Module - LCD Display for Arduino